 Fast and Easy Marzipan

-Form into a square or rectangular shape and wrap tightly in plastic; refrigerate until ready for use.
+- Form into a square or rectangular shape and wrap tightly in plastic; refrigerate until ready for use.
 Can be sliced for a simple, delicious treat or used to make decorations.